Subscribe to our weekly newsletter and we’ll send updates straight to your inbox

 Artificial turf sports fields with a shock pad installed are creating a more uniform playing surface for the athletes playing on the field.
 Shock pads enhance the surface drainage of the synthetic turf field, allowing participants to get back to play quickly after a rainstorm.

 While shock pads are an additional cost, they are an investment in athlete safety and can often be reused in multiple field replacements meaning you can typically double the years out of the price paid for one field installation.
 Your total system investment can also be lowered by installing a shock pad because you can install a shorter pile height of turf which in turn means you do not need to install as much infill into the turf.
 An additional benefit to installing a shock pad in your synthetic turf system is a more diverse synthetic turf infill selection.
 Performance infills such as Envirofill and Safeshell require a shock pad for resilience but offer a more firm and consistent field surface with potential benefits such as heat reduction and antimicrobial product protection.

 Overall, installing an artificial turf shock pad in your athletic field can help to increase player safety, performance, and the life expectancy of your turf field.
-For more information on shock pads for sports fields, fill out the form below to contact our team.
+For more information on shock pads for sports fields, contact our team.
 One of our field consultants will be in touch to walk you through the artificial turf shock pads available on the market and to determine the best application for your field.